Infineon/deepcraft-public-unit-library/README.md

 DEEPCRAFT™ Studio (formerly Imagimob Studio) is an end-to-end platform for developing AI / Machine Learning (ML) models for the edge.
 The platform is designed to support users in creating robust and high-quality models that are ready for deployment in commercial products.

-The repository contains the DEEPCRAFT™ Studio unit library.
+This repository contains the DEEPCRAFT™ Studio unit library.
 Use the units as reference code for you own custom units or create a pull request with your own units to contribute to the library.

 ## Signal Processing Units